 - Helps in normalizing blood sugar level

-IN THIS GROUP: avocado, bell pepper, bitter melon, cucumbers, eggplants, squash, and tomatoes.
+IN THIS GROUP: avocado, bell pepper, bitter melon, cucumbers, eggplants, squash, and tomatoes

-Leafy Vegetables
+Leafy Vegetable

-The leaves of the vegetables under this group are the edible ones used in cooking or for vegetable salads.
+The leaves of the dark green vegetables under this group are the edible ones used in cooking or for vegetable salads.
 They can be eaten raw so you get their full nutrients that may be lost or decreased by cooking.
 But they can also be cooked or blanched, and still provide a decent amount of the good, healthy stuff.

 According to Wikipedia, leafy vegetable species that have been identified so far have reached almost one thousand.
 That’s a lot and couple it with the other names to identify leafy vegetables.
 Leaf vegetables, salad greens, pot herbs, vegetable greens, greens.
 Now, continue reading to know why they’re good for your health.